| 24th April

 than the EHPU.

-During the EAS meeting the representatives for powered
+During the EAS meeting the representatives for powered flying

-regulation.)
-Knowing that the European Commission tends
+Knowing that the European Commission tends to accept EASA

-to accept EASA opinions the EAS meeting agreed a strategy
+opinions the EAS meeting agreed a strategy to tackle the problem.

 The EMF presented their wish to propose to EASA a new definition